microsoft/AzureStackHCI-Network-Switch-Validation/README.md

 ## How to use the tool

 - Prepare a host which has at least two NICs which connect to switch device under test (DUT)
-- Download the exe and ini files from this repo and store them in a folder on the host
+- Download from [Release page](https://github.com/microsoft/AzureStackHCI-Network-Switch-Validation/releases) and store them in a folder on the host
 - If necessary, edit the ini file to represent your environment
 - Run the SwitchValidationTool.exe
 - Review the report.
+(Result report will be PDF, and check sample reports under `sampleResult` folder.)

 The validation tool will collect network traffic and decode packages to validate protocol value required.

+### Platform Support

+#### Windows

+Tested: Windows 11, Windows Server 2019
+Untested: Other Windows versions

+#### Linux

+Tested: Ubuntu Linux 20.04
+Untested: Other Linux versions

 ### Preparation